anyoptimization/pymoo/README.rst

 distance to the reference directions.
 As normalization the boundary intersection method is used [5].

+**R-NSGA-III** : A reference-point based algorithm for solving many-objective problems.
+An extension on the NSGA-III algorithm R-NSGA-III is used to find solutions around a user specified region.

 **MOEAD/D** : The classical MOEAD\D implementation using the
 Tchebichew decomposition function.